-$$-k_0 \frac{\partial T}{\partial n} = h_0 \left(T - T_0 \right) \tag{4}$$ by defining the heat transfer coefficient h_0 and "sink" temperature T_0 .
+$$-k_0 \frac{\partial T}{\partial n} = h_0 \left(T - T_0 \right)$$ (Eq.

+by defining the heat transfer coefficient and "sink" temperature, T_0 .

-The finite element method is used to solve this problem, owing to its accurate handling of arbitrary geometries, including the complicated features of modern casting molds.
-This work uses the commercial software ABAQUS8.
-The aim of this model is to enable the simple 1D model of the mold to incorporate the accuracy of a complete three-dimensional analysis of the multi-dimensional heat flow around the roots of water channels and thermocouple holes.
+The finite element method is used to solve these equations in the complicated-shaped domain of the modern casting mold, owing to its accurate handling of arbitrary geometries.
+This work uses the commercial finite-element software ABAQUS,9 combined with scripts written in Python code to automate creation of the geometry, running of the analysis and post-processing the results to extract the parameters needed for the 1D CON1D model, as discussed later.
+The aim of this model is to enable the simple 1D model of the mold, CON1D, to achieve the accuracy of a complete 3D analysis of the multidimensional heat flow around the roots of water channels and thermocouple holes.

 The 3D model domain should reproduce the exact geometry of an appropriate periodic or symmetric portion of the mold geometry.
 The 3D model results can be used directly to reveal local heat transfer variations within this fundamental domain, such as hot face temperature variations around the mold perimeter between bolts.
-For the calibration of the 1D model, the 3D model results are spatially-averaged over this symmetrically-repeating domain, to extract the average hot face temperature $T{hot,3D}$, the average cold face temperature $T{cold,3D}$, and the average temperature on the small surface that contacts the thermocouple $T{TC,3D}$.
-The 1D model assumes that differences in heat removal between the water channels which are near or far from bolt holes are small, and is applied to investigate other phenomena related to variations over the entire mold.
+For the calibration of the 1D model, the 3D model results are spatially averaged over this symmetrically repeating domain, to extract the average hot face temperature $T{hot, 3D}$, the average cold face temperature $T{cold, 3D}$, and the average temperature on the small surface that contacts the thermocouple $T{TC 3D}$.
+These three temperatures are needed for the 1D model calibration.
+In addition, the 3D model results reveal insights into important mold temperature variations.
 Modern computer platforms can solve this problem, even with very fine mesh resolution, with execution times on the order of a few minutes.